-A damp listed ceiling fan is recommended for outdoor areas that are covered and not directly exposed to water.
+A damp-listed ceiling fan is recommended for outdoor areas that are covered but not directly exposed to water.
 Examples include covered porches and covered patios, since these areas are completely protected from water.

-If you have an outdoor area directly exposed to water, buy a wet-listed ceiling fan to avoid weather damage.
-Examples of outdoor areas that require wet-listed fans include uncovered gazebos, open air patios, and open-air decks.
+If you have an outdoor area directly exposed to water, look for a wet-listed ceiling fan to avoid weather damage.
+Examples of outdoor areas that require wet-listed fans include uncovered gazebos, open-air patios, and open-air decks.

-To measure your room, take the length and multiply by the width.
+First, measure the size of the room.
+To do this, take the length and multiply by the width.
 This also known as the square footage of a room.

 Length x width = Room Size (Sq.
 Ft.)

-Along with ceiling fan blade span, you’ll need to select the right mounting type and determine if you need a downrod.
+Along with ceiling fan size, you’ll need to select the right mounting type and determine if you need a downrod.